-How to Stop Feeling so Damn Deporessed: The No BS Guide for Men by psychologist Jonas A. Horwitz is a how-to guide that aims to tell men how to take on depression and win.
+How to Stop Feeling So Damn Depressed: The No BS Guide for Men by psychologist Jonas A. Horwitz is a how-to guide for men to take on depression and win.

 The author explains that this book is for men with severe depression.
-I found the use of the term “severe” a bit unclear as it did not seem to be used to specify a severe major depressive episode; rather, it was used to refer to a major depressive episode of any severity.
-It may well be that much of the audience of this book isn’t going to be aware of this distinction, but to me it still felt a bit sloppy.
+I found the use of the term “severe” a bit unclear.
+It didn’t seem to be used to specify a severe major depressive episode; rather, it was used to refer to a major depressive episode of any severity.
+Maybe most of the book’s audience won’t be aware of this distinction, but it still felt a bit sloppy.

-The central metaphor used throughout the book is of depression as a “Beast”, an entity that is separate from you as a person and lies to you in order to feed itself.
-It can be starved by not engaging in the behaviours that it pushes you to do.
+The central metaphor used throughout the book is of depression as a “Beast”, an entity that is separate from who you are as a person and lies to you in order to feed itself.
+You can starve it by not engaging in the behaviours that it pushes you to do.
 This metaphor is leaned on heavily.
-Some of the ideas incorporated into it are not exactly true in a literal sense, but the book does not make this clear, which could potentially result in readers making some inaccurate assumptions.
+Some of the ideas it incorporates aren’t exactly true in a literal sense, but the book doesn’t make this clear.
+This could potentially result in readers making some inaccurate assumptions.

 While I do have a number of concerns about this book, there were certainly positives as well.
-The book gives a useful explanation of cognitive behavioural therapy, and gives good examples of some of the common cognitive distortions.
+The book gives a useful explanation of cognitive behavioural therapy (CBT), including good examples of some of the common cognitive distortions.
 Various other treatment options are covered, and there is a helpful section explaining what to expect from psychotherapy.
 The author touches on the important point that we need to address social expectations that men shouldn’t talk about their feelings.

 In terms of organization, there are concise point-form summaries provided at the end of sections.
 My preference would have been to see the book broken down into smaller chapters, particularly given the adverse effects depression so commonly has on concentration.

-I received a reviewer copy of this book from the publisher via www.netgalley.com.
+I received a reviewer copy of this book from the publisher via NetGalley.